-Customer service is still an area where person-to-person interaction will often be most effective.
-Despite the rise of digital and self-serve customer management, 65 per cent of non-face to face consumer contact still happens over the phone and 15 per cent over email.
-Voice will remain the preferred channel for engagements which rely on empathy and the human touch, so it is essential that brands continue to invest in this area.
+Customer service is still an area where person-to-person interaction will often be most effective – more so in the post-pandemic world.
+Despite the rise of digital and self-serve customer management, 65 percent of non-face-to-face consumer contact still happens over the phone and 15 percent over email.
+Voice will remain the preferred channel for engagements that rely on empathy and the human touch, so it is essential that brands continue to invest in this area.

 However, the rise in technology has opened up new opportunities for businesses to innovate and build new paths for engagement.
 Digital channels such as webchat, messenger and Twitter are now essential tools in a brand’s customer experience arsenal.

 The trick is to allow consumers to choose how they engage, rather than forcing them to go through a certain channel at a certain point in their journey.
 Customers will have specifically chosen to make contact through their preferred channel, so being overly prescriptive or expecting them to switch will only cause frustration.
 Avoiding channel bounce is one of the most important ways brands can optimize customer experience.

 Listen and learn from your customers

 As the use of data becomes the norm, consumer expectations have shifted.
 Today, customers assume every engagement will be tailored to reflect what is known about them as individuals.
 Furnishing associates with a history of previous interactions with customers will help them better understand the nature of an issue and offer a more personalized service each and every time.